dmbarbour/wikilon/docs/AboutAO.md

 1. To rename a word requires rewriting every reference to that word.
 This might be performed by a development environment, but is not a first-class feature of the AO representation.
 1. Updates apply only to whole definitions.
 Fortunately, it is easy to factor large AO code into small words that can be updated independently when need arises.
 Append only updates can be modeled by a command pattern (cf. [application model](ApplicationModel.md)).

-## Constraints on Words
+## Constraints on Words and Tokens

-Words are not heavily constrained at the AO layer.
-Limits:
+Words are weakly constrained to fit tokens, control size, and support wrappers or extensions.

-* no empty or enormous words; 1..30 bytes UTF-8
+* no empty or enormous words; 1..30 bytes valid UTF-8
-* no curly braces, SP, @ for tokens and AO rep
+* no C0, SP, `@[]{}<>(|),;"`, DEL, C1, replacement char

-* no C0, DEL, C1, surrogates, replacement char
+However, these constraints do not ensure a clean embedding in URLs, HTML, English text, and so on.
+So there may be other limitations in context.
+For example, a [claw view](CommandLine.md) would require the `{%word}` token wrapper for any word that might be confused with a number when parsed.

-However, these constraints do not lead to clean embedding in URLs, English, HTML, [claw code](CommandLine.md), and so on.
-So there will be other de-facto limitations in context.
-For example, a claw view will force explicit use of `{%word}` tokens for anything that could be ambiguous when parsed.
+Words `a`, `b`, `c`, and `d` are valid, but are implicitly defined as the four ABC primitives and may not be redefined.
+That is, `{%a}` is equivalent to `a`.

 Dictionary names must also be valid words.
-All ABC tokens (annotations, gates, sealers, unsealers) should be valid words modulo the prefix character.
-The words `a`, `b`, `c`, and `d` are valid but should remain undefined as words corresponding to our primitives.
+And ABC tokens (annotations, gates, sealers, unsealers) should be valid words modulo the prefix character.